Pádraic Moran

 Research Interests

-My research focuses on texts and manuscripts from western Europe in the period between the fourth to ninth centuries AD.
-I study how knowledge was organised and codified in the later Roman Empire, and how this knowledge endured and influenced the post-Roman period.
+My research focuses on books and learning in early medieval Ireland (mainly seventh to ninth centuries AD).
+More broadly, I study how knowledge was organised and codified in the later Roman Empire, and how this knowledge endured and influenced the post-Roman period.

-Manuscripts with Irish Associations is an online handlist cataloguing nearly 300 Irish manuscript books from before the year 1000.
-(This is an ongoing project.)
+• Early Irish manuscripts: Manuscripts with Irish Associations is an online handlist cataloguing nearly 300 Irish manuscript books from before the year 1000.
+I am currently working on a monograph, A Companion to Early Irish Manuscripts.

-Education is another theme of my research.
-I focus on the Graeco-Roman tradition of teaching Latin language and literature.
+• Education: I am interested in Graeco-Roman traditions of teaching language and literature, and their survival in the post-Roman world.
 For example, a ninth-century Irish manuscript containing the work of Priscian, the most authoritative Latin grammarian, contains nearly 14,000 glosses, which I have explored in a digital edition and several studies.
-I also have a particular interest in the Irish knowledge of Greek.
+I also have a special interest in the Irish knowledge of Greek.

-Having previously build several digital resources, I am currently exploring the potential of Data Science—especially Linked Open Data—for the study of medieval manuscripts.
+• Digital Humanities and Data Science: Having previously build several digital resources, I am currently exploring the potential of Data Science—especially network analysis Linked Open Data—for the study of medieval manuscripts.
 Related to this, I am involved in co-ordinating the research network Databases of Early Latin Manuscripts.

 I am co-editor of Peritia—Journal of the Medieval Academy of Ireland.